-In order to receive a Westfalen breed passport, foals as well as older unregistered horses must attend a Westfalen inspection to be permanently identified.
 Westfalen inspections, or keurings, are held in the late summer and early fall of each year at open host sites or private farm inspections throughout North America.
 Inspections are judged by qualified representatives of the German parent registry, the Westfälisches Pferdestammbuch e.V.
 The same judges inspect German and North American foals to ensure consistency, resulting in fair and ethical keurings.
 The Westfalen Verband NA follows the same rules and regulations as our parent organization in Germany.
 As in Europe, foals are given a registration number at birth.
 This number follows the foal's show results, location, and breeding records, if applicable.
 Microchipping and DNA testing is required for registration.
-Registration information and microchip numbers are automatically sent to USEF for foals registered in their year of birth, so that USEF may issue a complimentary USEF Lifetime # for each foal.
+Registration information and microchip numbers are automatically sent to USEF for foals registered in their year of birth (see above for information on foals who have missed their inspection), so that USEF may issue a complimentary USEF Lifetime # for each foal.
+There is a deadline for our organization to send in foal registration information to USEF, so some horses registered Westfalen may not have qualified for a complimentary USEF # with registration due to the registration being completed after the year of birth - be sure to contact the registry or USEF when buying a Westfalen horse to confirm that the horse does have a USEF Lifetime #.

 The registration process begins in advance of the inspection day, when the breeder fills out an Inspection Reservation Form, pays a $100 deposit, and sends in a copy of the foal's breeding certificate and for new mares, a copy of her registration papers.
 This information is entered into the database and the foal's life number is generated.
 Foals need not be named at this time, but if a name is sent in, Westfalen naming rules follow the first letter of the sire’s name for both colts and fillies.